 I’ve learned the key with any family camping trip is comfort, and comfort begins with a reliable tent.
 But with so many tent designs, materials, and features available, it can be tough to know which shelter might suit your family best.
 To help, here is a list of family-sized, dependable, and affordable tents to consider before heading out on your first overnight in some remote corner of the woods, or in your own backyard.

 I’ve been on more than one camping trip where the biting bugs were so bad we had to hide out in the tent.
 We didn’t get bit anymore, but felt like we were trapped inside.
 That’s why I like tents with a small “porch” that’s separate from the main sleeping area.
-The Vango Odyssey 500 takes that idea a step farther by including transparent PVC windows instead of a screen mesh, which is great if it’s especially cold or windy outside and you want to contain as much heat as possible.
-Vango includes a groundsheet to keep moisture and bugs at bay, and inside there are lantern hangars and mesh storage pockets.
-Though it’s certainly not the least expensive or lightest (31 pounds) family-sized tent on this list, the Odyssey 500 is rigid, built with durable materials, comes in an oversized carry bag, and doesn’t take long to set up.
-The tent comes with a zippered, compression stuff sack and customizable ID label.
+The Coleman WeatherMaster has a 9×6 foot porch with screens that stretch from the ground to the top of the tent, which is great if you want to enjoy fresh air on a cool evening.
+Inside, there’s enough room for two queen-sized inflatable mattresses and there are lantern hangars and mesh storage pockets.
+Though it’s certainly not the least expensive or lightest (32 pounds) family-sized tent on this list, the WeatherMaster is rigid, built with durable materials, comes in an oversized carry bag, and doesn’t take long to set up.

 Because the pole design is similar to Ozark Trail’s Instant Cabin, CORE claims you can erect their Instant Cabin Tent in 60 seconds, which is much faster than the estimated setup times of any other tent shown here.
 But the other nice feature about this model is the extra-wide door, which zippers down the middle and opens almost as wide as the entire front wall.
 The tent fabric is heat sealed at the seams and treated with CORE’s H2O repellant to keep moisture out.
 Inside there is overhead storage, mesh pockets along the wall, and adjustable vents.
 A small rainfly which mainly covers the top of the tent and a storage bag are included.